bcgov/gis-pantry/docs/getting-started-with-QGIS/resource/templates/readme.md

 ## QGIS Templates

-Please download the template file for use (.q )
+Please download the template file (.qpt) for use

 The provided templates do not behave analagous to ArcMap templates.